arun-gokul/bulkprocessor/README.md

    - The BulkDataProcessor(Event) function contains the logic to be executed on the occurrence of insertion or updation events in the BulkRead, ReadQueue, WriteQueue tables in the Catalyst DataStore.
    - The zohocrm_bulk_callback(Advanced I/O) function contains the definitions of the callback operations /read and /write, that are executed when performing bulk read and write operations with Zoho CRM data.

-2. [Catalyst Cloud Scale Cron](https://docs.catalyst.zoho.com/en/cloud-scale/help/cron/introduction/): A cron job is auto-scheduled in the Catalyst Cron component on installation of the CodeLib solution.
-This job runs on a daily basis and executes the associated cron function(BulkJobSchedule).
-This cron job also ensures that the latest updated CRM records are processed every day.

-3. [Catalyst Cloud Scale Data Store](https://docs.catalyst.zoho.com/en/cloud-scale/help/data-store/introduction/): Three tables named BulkRead, ReadQueue, WriteQueue will be auto-created and configured on installation of the CodeLib solution.
+2. [Catalyst Cloud Scale Data Store](https://docs.catalyst.zoho.com/en/cloud-scale/help/data-store/introduction/): Three tables named BulkRead, ReadQueue, WriteQueue will be auto-created and configured on installation of the CodeLib solution.
 An event rule is associated with the tables and on occurrences of INSERT or UPDATE, the event function(BulkDataProcessor) gets triggered.

-4. [Catalyst Cloud Scale Event Listener](https://catalyst.zoho.com/help/event-listeners.html): A rule in the Catalyst Component Event Listener of your project will be auto-created and configured.
+3. [Catalyst Cloud Scale Event Listener](https://catalyst.zoho.com/help/event-listeners.html): A rule in the Catalyst Component Event Listener of your project will be auto-created and configured.

-5. [Catalyst Cloud Scale File Store](https://catalyst.zoho.com/help/file-store.html): The records from the CRM module will be stored temporarily under a folder named csvfiles in the Catalyst FileStore during processing of the data.
+4. [Catalyst Cloud Scale File Store](https://catalyst.zoho.com/help/file-store.html): The records from the CRM module will be stored temporarily under a folder named csvfiles in the Catalyst FileStore during processing of the data.